mpekchri/SymfonyRabbitMQ/docs/docs/index.md

 <!-- For more information about using the application it is strongly recommended to
 visit the [Using The Application](using.md) section. -->

+## Running the application - An Alternative Way

+We have already discuss how to produce/consume messages using this application and docker, but in order to produce messages, we are obligated to visit the `localhost:8001/basic/{num: int}` url in a browser.
+In this subsection, a second approach is demonstrated, which avoids such a requirement.
+This is achieved using a Symfony Command, as described in [Commands - An alternative way to Produce messages](internals.md#commands-an-alternative-way-to-produce-messages).
+In order to use this approach we should create the following docker images:

+    docker image build -t chris-consumer-img -f Dockerfile-consumer . docker image build -t chris-producer-cmd-img -f Dockerfile-producer-command .

+Then we start the containers using:

+    docker run --restart=always -d -p 8010:8000 chris-consumer-img:latest
+    docker run -p 8001:8000 chris-producer-cmd-img:latest

+Note that using commands provided above two new containers will start.
+The producer's container will sent 20 messages to the queue and then it will stop executing.
+If you want to specify another number of messages to be produced, use the following command:

+    docker run -e "messages=<NUM_OF_MESSAGES>" -p 8001:8000 chris-producer-cmd-img:latest

+where `<NUM_OF_MESSAGES>` is yours preferable number of messages (e.g. 100).

 ## Documentation
 Documentation files. which are used to build the current site, can be found at this [github repository](https://github.com/mpekchri/SymfonyRabbitMQ) under the docs/ directory.
 If you wish to edit the docs, cd into the docs/ directory and run: